Facts presented by Shark Alliance and SUBMON in conjunction with release of Spanish shark

 Spain ranks fourth in the world for catch of "sharks" (sharks, rays & chimaeras), reporting nearly 60,000 tonnes (t) taken in 2007.
 Hundreds of Spanish vessels fish for sharks in oceans all over the world.

 Spain is a leading player in the import and export of shark products, including shark fins to Asia (used in the Chinese delicacy, shark fin soup).
-In 2005, Spain was second only to Taiwan in shark exports and ranked among China and South Korea for shark imports.
+In 2005, Spain was second only to Taiwan (Province of China) in shark exports and ranked among China and South Korea for shark imports.

 Spain is notorious for inaccurate and late reporting of shark catches.
 In 2007, Spain reported 58,159t of shark landings to its national fisheries authorities, but only 46,187t of shark landings to the global authority (Food & Agricultural Organization/FAO).